 Inflation rate falls in July, eases pressure to hike interest rates

 Signage marks the Statistics Canada offices in Ottawa on Wednesday, July 21, 2010.
-(CP / Sean Kilpatrick)
+(Sean Kilpatrick / THE CANADIAN PRESS)

 Published Friday, August 17, 2012 8:40AM EDT